 Triall today announces that it has received funding as part of the second Factom grant round of 2019.
-It will use these funds to develop a Factom-enabled Decentralized Identifier (DID) functionality within Triall’s electronic Trial Master File (eTMF) application.
+It will use these funds to develop a Factom-enabled Decentralized Identifier (DID) functionality within its first application Verial eTMF.

 DIDs are a new type of identifier for verifiable, “self-sovereign” digital identity.
 DIDs can be used to assign a digital identity with a pointer (URL) to any device, person, organization or object (document, photo, form, data) and are independent from any centralized registry, identity provider, or certificate authority.

 DIDs in clinical trials

 Assigning DIDs to trial-related documents will enable external parties to access these objects by using the DID as the link to the object through an abstraction layer, without the need to know where the object is stored.
 Even if the document is moved, the DID will point to the correct location.
 Effective implementation of DIDs would greatly reduce the amount of time and resources currently being spend on the monitoring of clinical trial documents and processes, where monitors are sent to research sites (academic hospitals or dedicated research centers) to check documentation on site, and would significantly reduce duplication of documents, thereby reducing the likelihood of recordkeeping failures and privacy breaches.
 DIDs, thus, allow for a secure means of document exchange where the authenticity of the corresponding document can be assured.